numediart/MBROLATOR/README.md

 # MBROLA database creation tool

-This guide describes how to create voice database for [MBROLA](https://github.com/numediart/MBROLA) speech synthesizer.
+This guide describes how to create voice database for the [MBROLA](https://github.com/numediart/MBROLA) speech synthesizer.

 __General steps__